Cinema of the Philippines: American period

 In 1929, the Syncopation, the first American sound film, was shown in Radio theater in Plaza Santa Cruz in Manila inciting a competition on who could make the first talkie among local producers.
 On December 8, 1932, a film in Tagalog entitled Ang Aswang (The Aswang), a monster movie inspired by Philippine folklore, was promoted as the first sound film.
 Moviegoers who remembered the film attested that it was not a completely sound film.
 José Nepomuceno's Punyal na Guinto (Golden Dagger), which premiered on March 9, 1933, at the Lyric theater, was credited as the first completely sound, all-talking picture in the country.

 In the 1930s, a few film artists and producers deviated from the norms and presented sociopolitical movies.
 Ironically, the people who helped the film industry develop and flourish were also the same people who suppressed its artistic expression by inhibiting movie themes that would establish radical political views among the Filipinos.
 Instead, love and reconciliation between members of different classes of people were encouraged as themes.
 Julian Manansala’s film Patria Amor (Beloved Country) was almost suppressed because of its anti-Spanish sentiments.

-Carmen Concha, the first female director in the country, also ventured into filmmaking, and she directed Magkaisang Landas and Yaman ng Mahirap in 1939 under Parlatone, and Pangarap in 1940 under LVN.
+Carmen Concha, one of the first female directors in the country, also ventured into filmmaking, and she directed Magkaisang Landas and Yaman ng Mahirap in 1939 under Parlatone, and Pangarap in 1940 under LVN.

 Despite fierce competition with Hollywood movies, the Filipino film industry survived and flourished.
 When the 1930s drew to a close, the Filipino film industry was well established, and local movie stars acquired huge followers.

 Some popular movie stars of the pre-WWII era include: